SorenWeile/ComfyUI_MetaSaver/README.md

 ### Metadata not saving
 - Ensure field names are not empty
 - Check that values are connected to inputs
-- Verify PNG format is selected
+- For images: verify PNG format is selected
+- For videos: use `ffprobe -show_format_tags` to inspect saved file

 ### Can't read metadata
-- Use `exiftool` or Python PIL to verify metadata exists
-- Check the `custom_metadata` field for structured JSON
+- Images: use `exiftool` or Python PIL — check the `custom_metadata` field for structured JSON
+- Videos: use `ffprobe -v quiet -print_format json -show_format your_video.mp4`
-- Individual fields are prefixed with `meta_`
+- Individual fields are prefixed with `meta_` in the Dynamic variant

+### Video node not available
+- Ensure PyAV is installed: `pip install av`
+- PyAV is bundled with most ComfyUI distributions — check the console for import errors

 ## Contributing